Slættaratindur Travel Guide

 Particularly in clear weather, you will see the entire archipelago from this location.
 You will have a great view of the sea stacks, Risin & Kellingin when standing on the northern part of the summit.

 If you want to see Slættaratindur from a distance then head to Haldórsvík.
-This village on Streymoy Island will give you a good view of the entire mountain.
-You will also see the highest mountain in the Faroe Islands from the vantage point of Hvíthamar.
+This settlement on Streymoy Island will give you a good view of the entire mountain.
+You will also see the highest mountain in the Faroe Islands from the vantage point Hvíthamar.

 Kids watching mountains in fog